Beyond Predictions in Neural ODEs: Identification and Interventions: Introduction

-\xhdr{Related work} There is a large body of work on the discovery of causal DAGs within the static SCM framework (see, e.g., the recent surveys by \citet{heinze2018causal,vowels2021d}).
-Most extensions of these ideas to time-series data are based on the concept of Granger causality, where we attempt to forecast one time-series based on past values of others \citep{Granger1988}.
+\textbf{Related work.} There is a large body of work on the discovery of causal DAGs within the static SCM framework \citep{heinze2018causal,glymour2019review,vowels2021d}.
+One key idea for causal discovery on time-series data is based on \emph{Granger causality}, where we attempt to forecast one time-series based on past values of others \citep{Granger1988}.
 We review the basic ideas and contemporary methods in Section~\ref{sec:granger}.
 Typically, these methods also return an acyclic directed interaction model, though feedback of the forms $X_t \to X_{t+1}$ or $X_t \to Y_{t+1}$ and $Y_t \to X_{t+1}$ is allowed.
-Similarly to static causal discovery, inferring Granger causality often relies on traditional conditional independence tests \citep{Malinsky2018} or score-based methods \citep{Pamfil2020}.
+Inferring Granger causality often relies on conditional independence tests \citep{Malinsky2018} or score-based methods \citep{Pamfil2020}.
 Certain extensions of SCMs to cyclic dependence structures that retain large parts of the causal interpretation \citep{bongers2016theoretical} also allow for causal discovery of cyclic models \citep{lacerda2012discovering,hyttinen2012learning,mooij2011causal}.
-These settings differ from our framing in that they cannot model the temporal evolution of an instantaneously interacting system.
+The framing of our work differs from the above in that they cannot model evolutions of instantaneously interacting systems and only aim at the causal structure instead of the system specifics.